michaelmp/meta2d/README.md

 ### Testing ###

 The test/ directory contains scripts you can run in your browser to perform a battery of unit tests.

-If you get a SECURITY_ERR exception it probably means that you're serving the tests from a local origin and your browser doesn't like the request to read image pixel data from your filesystem.
-The easy fix is to serve the tests from a web server.
+If you get a SECURITY_ERR exception loading images it probably means that you're serving the tests from a local origin and your browser doesn't allow you to read local files.
+In chromium, run with --allow-file-access-from-files.

 ### Contact ###